 India has already witnessed various revolutions like Green Revolution and White Revolution in its food enterprise that was related to Milk and Agriculture respectively.
 Green Revolution introduced a high-yielding variety of seeds & fertilizers whereas White Revolution marked India from being milk-deficient to the largest producer of dairy products.
 The term Pink Revolution refers to the technological revolutions in the meat and poultry processing sector in the country, introduced by Durgesh Patel.
-Pink Revolution is focused on poultry & meat processing, onion production & pharmaceuticals.
+This revolution is focused on poultry & meat processing, onion production & pharmaceuticals.
 India is a country that is rich in poultry & cattle population and has a high potential to grow in this sector.
-In this article, we shed light on challenges, current status in India & Government regulations to promote Pink Revolution.

 This Blog Includes:

 The modernization of the meat and poultry processing sector in India is known as the Pink Revolution.
 The Food and Agriculture Organization of the UN (FAO) has reportedly found out that India is doing great in terms of processing meat and poultry.
 Four steps were outlined for making the food industry in India successful:

 - Setting up of art meat processing plants

 - Development of technologies to raise male buffalo calves for meat production

 - Raising the number of farmers rearing buffalo under contractual farming